hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |            --timeout [TIMEOUT], -t [TIMEOUT]
 |                                  timeout for query execution in sec.
 Use -1 to disable timeout.
 Default value defined in regress.json config file (see: 7.)

-The timeout measurement always started when the preparation for executing started.
-In other words from 'ecl run...' or 'ecl publish ...' comand entered.
-Exactly when the archive generated from the ECL file.
-Every time when timeout occurred the Regression suite checks the state  of test case (not compiled yet or blocked).
-If it is blocked in any level of execution pipeline the Regression Suite reset the timeout counter to give a chance to completion.
-The parameter, called maxAttemptCount from config file controls how many times Regression Suite can reset the test case individual timeout counter.
-This timeout doesn't have any relation to workunit timings and graphs.
-From Regression Suite point of view the whole testcase execution is a black box approach except some workunit status information.

 Parameters of Regression Suite list sub-command:
 ------------------------------------------------